 We collect information related to which Apps and App version(s) you have activated.
 Knowing your current version of the Apps allows our Support Team to troubleshoot technical issues with you.

 We collect information about whether you have successfully established a VPN connection on a particular day, to which VPN location, and from which country/ISP.
-This minimal information assists us in providing technical support, such as identifying connection problems, providing country-specific advice about how to best use our Service, and to enable Secureweb VPN engineers to identify and fix network issues.
+This minimum information helps us provide technical support, such as identifying connection problems, providing country-specific advice on how to best use our Service, and enabling Secure Web VPN engineers to identify and resolve network issues.

 We collect anonymized app diagnostic data, which include crash reports, usability diagnostics, and VPN connection diagnostics.
 We use this data in our network operations tools to help optimize network speeds and to let us identify problems and areas for improvement related to specific apps, VPN servers, or ISPs.